-Associate Dean of Undergraduate Students, Princeton University
+Associate Dean of Undergraduate Students,

 Dr. Jarrett Fisher joined the Mercer Council Board of Trustees in 2019 and serves on the Planning, Personnel, and Public Policy & Affairs committees.
 As an educator, Dr. Fisher is committed to the transformative power that comes from training, community engagement, and lifelong learning – all of which are values held and services offered by the Mercer Council.
 Through his professional expertise, experiences, and work with youth, Dr. Fisher supports Mercer Council’s mission as the leading resource for substance prevention misuse throughout the county, while his academic training serves to advance Mercer Council’s public policy and advocacy efforts.

 Dr. Fisher serves as the Associate Dean of Undergraduate Students at Princeton University.
 Throughout his tenure, he provides visionary leadership and strategic direction for student-facing programs and initiatives.
 Prior to Princeton, Dr. Fisher both lived and worked at Pepperdine University, where he received his doctorate of education in organizational leadership.
 Before Pepperdine, Dr. Fisher held other administrative roles in student support services, including crisis response, bystander intervention, counseling, substance education, and community standards.
 Dr. Fisher received his graduate and undergraduate degrees in public administration from Cal State Bakersfield.